asciipf/asciiquarium.PrettyFish/README.md

     + It adds, and then modifies, four (unsourced) new fish.
     + It adds (these are original compositions) a turtle, a 'fan fish', and a scuba diver.
     + It triples the incidence of all the 'regular' fish so that the scuba diver and the 'fan fish' don't appear too often.

+For full screen viewing, try something like this:

+urxvt -fn "xft:DejaVu Sans Mono:pixelsize=50" -geometry 1000x1000 -e /bin/sh -c "asciiquarium.PrettyFish"

+    + DejaVu Sans Mono -- or another UTF mono font you like
+    + adjust 'pixelsize' to your taste and for your screen
+    + '-geometry 1000x1000' will expand the terminal as large as possible for your screen

 ------------
                               Asciiquarium v1.1